RickCarlino/KoalaCards/README.md

 ## Project Status and Limitations ⚠️

-- I use the app every day for studying, but the documentation is, well, not great.
-If you really want to use this app, consider DMing me on Reddit/LinkedIn/ClubHouse for help.
+- I use the app every day, multiple times per day for studying.
+It is stable, but the documentation is not great.
+If you want to use this app, consider DMing me on Reddit/LinkedIn/ClubHouse for help.
 - By design, the app won't quiz on reading or writing.
-This is a speaking/listening app.
+This is a speaking/listening app and there are better ways to practice writing and reading.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.

-## Better Name Needed 📛
+## Help Needed 📛

+The project could use help in the following areas:

-I picked this name in a snap because it starts with the letter "K" just like "Korean."
+1. I picked this name in a snap because it starts with the letter "K" just like "Korean."
 Maybe we can think of something better?
+1. I'd like to create a large library of example sentences that are appropriate for use with the app.
+For this, I'd need the help of a Korean native speaker who can curate and moderate a large corpus of AI-generated phrases containing target grammar/vocab.
+1. UI/UX needs an overall and has not been a priority due to time constraints.
+1. Would love to hear input from folks with a background in linguistics or Korean language education.
+Please reach out.